Are Kitchen Trash Bags Recyclable?

 When sorting your kitchen trash bags for recycling, be sure to separate any clear ones from colored or printed ones since they will require different processes in order to be recycled properly.
 You should also store your kitchen trash bags in a cool, dry place until you're ready to recycle them as heat or moisture can weaken the plastic material making it difficult to recycle properly.

-Similarly, see if you can recycle rice bags.
+Similarly, see if you can recycle hefty trash bags.

 The Best Way to Dispose of Kitchen Trash Bags